base-org/web/apps/base-docs/tutorials/docs/0_gassless-transactions-with-paymaster.md

 import { createPimlicoPaymasterClient } from 'permissionless/clients/pimlico';
 ```

-### Set Constants for Your RPC URL
+### Set Constants for Your Paymaster & Bundler endpoint

-:::note Find your RPC URL
+:::note Find your Paymaster & Bundler endpoint

-The RPC URL is the URL for your Coinbase Developer Platform (CDP) Paymaster.
+The Paymaster & Bundler endpoint is the URL for your Coinbase Developer Platform (CDP) Paymaster.

 This was saved in the previous section and follows this format: `https://api.developer.coinbase.com/rpc/v1/base/<SPECIAL-KEY>`